ML Tax Law |

 Understanding Dutch Tax residency

-Before diving into the specifics of filing a tax return, it is important to understand what constitutes a tax resident in the Netherlands.
+Before diving into the specifics of filing a Dutch income tax return, it is important to understand what constitutes a tax resident in the Netherlands.
 The Dutch Tax Administration (Belastingdienst) distinguishes between residents and non-residents:

-2. Resident Taxpayer: An individual qualifies as a Dutch tax resident based on their lasting tie of a personal nature with the Netherlands.
+1. Resident Taxpayer: An individual qualifies as a Dutch tax resident based on their lasting tie of a personal nature with the Netherlands.
 In this respect all personal ties – social, economic or legal – are relevant.
 Simply registering with a Dutch municipality is not sufficient.

 From filing to assessment in three steps